Estimated Reading Time: 5 Minutes

 - Gift wrapping – Many gift shop customers come in to buy small items for people back home.
 Provide a simple gift-wrapping station or have a staff member offer wrapping services.

 - Coffee and Pastries – Even a small cafe of coffee will go a long way.
 Most adults need it every morning; when traveling and having a lot to see, it’s all about convenience.
-If you have the retail space, a small cafe and/or bakery might be a great option.
+A small cafe and/or bakery might be a great option if you have the retail space.

 - Tour Info or Guides – Think about partnering with other local tourism businesses.
 Offer to promote different destinations or tour guide agencies.
 Perhaps you might want to offer tours yourself.
 This can be a fun way to interact with guests on a deeper level.

 - Tickets – Many gift shops sell tickets for local attractions.
 If you can find a way to offer a slight discount on tickets, even better.